redwoodjs/redwood/docs/docs/uploads.md

 export const db = prismaClient.$extends(storagePrismaExtension)
 ```

-The `$extends` method is used to extend the functionality of your Prisma client by adding -[Query extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions/query): which will intercept your `create`, `update`, `delete` operations
+The `$extends` method is used to extend the functionality of your Prisma client by adding

-and
+- [Query extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions/query) which will intercept your `create`, `update`, `delete` operations <br/>

-- [Result extension](https://www.prisma.io/docs/orm/prisma-client/client-extensions/result) for uploads - which gives you helper methods on the result of your prisma query
+- [Result extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions/result) for your stored files - which gives you helper methods on the result of your prisma query

 <details>
 <summary>